zyonzarhaf/book_notes/object_oriented_programming/notes.md

 ### Prototype

-Defines a mechanism for cloning an object without specifying its concrete class.
-It achieves this by having all objects that support this ability implement a common interface or inherit from a superclass known as the prototype.
-The prototype interface (or the superclass) defines a clone method, which is then implemented by a concrete class.
-The concrete clone method calls a constructor method and passes the instance itself as a parameter.
-This allows the constructor to copy the values defined in the class from the passed object into the clone.
-If the object being cloned is a subclass, the copy constructor must also call the superclass constructor to ensure that private fields from the superclass are also cloned.
+Provides a mechanism for cloning objects without specifying their concrete class.
+In this pattern, objects implement a common interface or inherit from a superclass, referred to as the prototype, which defines an abstract clone method.
+Each concrete class provides its own implementation of the clone method, typically by invoking the class constructor and passing the existing object as a parameter.
+The constructor then copies all fields from the original object into the new instance, effectively creating a clone.
+For subclasses, the copy constructor must also call the superclass constructor to ensure that private fields from the superclass are properly cloned.

 ## Structural Patterns